 Walk into one of Houston’s most exquisite buildings where the walls will be flickering by candlelight to create a magical atmosphere.
 Prepare to be taken into the clouds with some of the most treasured wintertime classics from Tchaikovsky, Vivaldi and other master composers!

 - Candlelight: Neo-Soul and Hip-Hop Favorites

 - Candlelight: A Tribute to Adele

 Ever wondered what it is like to eat in the dark?
 Eminent psychologists have been advocating dining in the dark as the ultimate taste experience for many years.
 Studies show that 80 percent of people eat with their eyes; with that sense eliminated, the theory is that the other senses—namely taste and smell—take over to elevate your meal to a whole new level.
-After donning your blindfold in the darkened, candlelit room, you’ll soon realise that focusing on taste and smell alone can be a truly enlightening experience—provided you’re not afraid of the dark!

 While the city is more reminiscent of an urban jungle, there does lay lush pockets of flora manifested in parks, trails, and gardens.
 Discover Houston’s tiny pockets of Eden this season at these 10 gorgeous Houston gardens.

 Spring has sprung.
 Hop to it this breezy season by being outside for the best weather we’ll probably get all year.
 While there are plenty of fine patios in the city, there are just a few with a waterfront view.

 One surefire way to capitalize on the weekend, weekday, weeknight – really just any time – is to have a couple drinks amongst friends in the open air of a patio.
 Get out and about this season at some of our favorite watering holes in town.

 - Bayou Heights Bier Garten is officially open in Houston with four buildings, a courtyard, beer, wine, and plenty more to come